Marco4413/json/README.md

 ### Building

-You must have `premake5` and a supported building system.
+You must have `premake5` and a supported build system.

 Builds can be found inside the `build` folder, and include files inside the `include` directory.